 Tax treatment in a 401(k)

 Contributions to a 401(k) plan are most commonly made through pretax¹ payroll deductions.
 401(k) pretax contributions reduce taxable income and grow tax free until they’re withdrawn, typically at retirement.
 Allowing contributions to grow tax free over long periods may add up to a larger balance at retirement.
-For example, an employee with a $10,000 account balance making $1,000 in annual contributions for 20 years at an average annual rate of return of 8% would end up with more than $23,000 more in a tax-deferred account than in a taxable one.²
+For example, an employee with a $10,000 account balance making $1,000 in annual contributions for 20 years at an average annual rate of return of 8% would end up with more than $23,000 in a tax-deferred account than in a taxable one.²

 Many plans also offer options for employees to make post-tax 401(k) contributions from their paycheck.
-Post-tax contributions don’t lower an employee’s taxable income, but they do grow tax free and aren’t taxed upon withdrawal.³
+Post-tax contributions don’t lower an employee’s taxable income, but they do grow tax free and aren’t taxed on withdrawal.³

 The power of compounding